Registration

 Students who find it necessary to withdraw from classes must do so formally.
 The withdrawal process can be completed online using ctcLink or in person using a Change of Registration form at the Enrollment Services Office.
 The dates and deadlines for dropping and/or withdrawing from classes are available at www.clark.edu/enroll/registration/academic-calendar.php

-- A class officially dropped before the tenth (10th) day (eighth day in summer) of the term will not be entered on the student’s transcript.
+- A class officially dropped before the 10th business day of the term will not appear on your transcript.

 Administrative Withdrawal